Home / Aerospace & Defense / Space Technologies / Small Satellite Market

 How much is the global small satellite market worth?

-As per a study conducted by Fortune Business Insights, the market size was USD 3.23 billion in 2022.
+As per a study conducted by Fortune Business Insights, the market stood at USD 11.41 billion in 2024.

 The propulsion segment is expected to lead the market due to the development of electric propulsion systems across the globe.